sn8k/CashMachiine/user_manual.md

 - Verify database connectivity with `php admin/db_check.php`.
 - Check service logs under the `logs/` directory for error details.
 - Ensure required variables are set in `.env`.
+- If Python raises syntax errors for imports with hyphens, replace them with underscores or use relative imports.